nimroddanielmaayan/natours/notes.md

 - In the express documentation, there's a list of all the built-in middleware functions that express provides and also the third party middleware functions that are recommended by express

+- Param middleware: This is a special type of middleware that only runs for certain parameters.
+For example, if we have a route like "/api/v1/tours/:id", we can create a middleware function that will run only for this route, and will check if the id is valid.
+This is a good way of validating data

+- Param middleware has access to: req, res, next, val (the value of the parameter), and name (the name of the parameter)

+- If the param that we're checking doesn't exist, the middleware will be skipped

+- The phillosophy of express is to use middleware and not if-else statements whenever possible, even when if-else statements might also work

 ### Routing

 - The express.Router() method and the pattern that's used with it create a way of separating the routes into different files, and then importing them into the main app.js file.
 This is a good way of organizing the code